Ticker

 If our digestive system needs to function optimally, it is better to avoid foods that are not gut-friendly.
 Foods to avoid include:

-1. Artificial sweeteners like acesulfame, stevia, sucralose, aspartame, and saccharin, which have no sugar content and have zero calories, pass through the body undigested, negatively affecting the microflora of the gut.
+1. Artificial sweeteners such as acesulfame, stevia, sucralose, aspartame, and saccharin, which have no sugar content and have zero calories, may alter the composition of gut microbiota in some individuals.

-2. Red meat contains carnitine, a compound that interacts with gut bacteria and could become the reason for atherosclerosis (buildup of plaque in the arteries).
-Alternatives are chicken, white fish, fatty fish, or plant-based proteins like tofu and tempeh.
+2. Red meat contains carnitine, a compound that interacts with gut bacteria and this could become a reason for atherosclerosis (buildup of plaque in the arteries).
+Alternatives include chicken, white fish, fatty fish, or plant-based proteins like tofu and tempeh.

-3. Fried foods either from animals or plants are considered bad for the gut and should be avoided as the oils that get used to fry the food are often rich in trans fats and saturated fats and can make the digestion difficult, leading to diarrhea, gas, stomach pain, etc. Sugary soft drinks also should be avoided.
+3. Fried foods, either from animals or plants, are considered bad for the gut health and should be avoided, as the oils that get used to fry the food are often rich in trans fats and saturated fats and these can make the digestion difficult, leading to diarrhea, gas, stomach pain, etc. Sugary soft drinks also should be avoided.

-4. Excessive consumption of alcohol could lead to dysbiosis causing constipation, diarrhea, cramping, bloating, indigestion, and inflammation of the gut, resulting in the gut wall lining becoming thinner, weak, and permeable (leaky gut).
+4. Excessive consumption of alcohol could lead to dysbiosis causing constipation, diarrhea, cramping, bloating, indigestion, and inflammation of the gut, potentially increasing intestinal permeability (leaky gut).

 3. Use probiotics and prebiotics regularly

-Foods with probiotics contain living microorganisms like the good health-promoting microbes found in the gut.
-Eating foods with probiotics helps in boosting the population of beneficial bacteria.
+Foods with probiotics contain living microorganisms, which are the good health-promoting microbes found in the gut.
+Eating foods with probiotics helps in increasing the population of beneficial bacteria.

-Common bacteria groups found in foods with probiotics include Lactobacillus and bifidobacterium.
-Probiotic foods are made by adding microbes to food and by allowing fermentation to take place.
+Common bacteria groups found in foods with probiotics include lactobacillus and bifidobacterium.
+Probiotic foods are made by adding microbes to the food and by allowing the fermentation to take place.

 Prebiotics are the non-digestible food ingredients that promote the growth of beneficial microorganisms in the intestines.
-In other words, prebiotics feeds the probiotics and both of them together make sure to maintain strong gut flora.
-Foods with prebiotics contain compounds like fructooligosaccharides, inulin, and galactooligosaccharides, which are soluble dietary fiber.
+In other words, prebiotics feed probiotics and both of them together make sure to maintain strong gut flora.
+Foods with prebiotics contain compounds like fructooligo saccharides, inulin, and galactooligosaccharides, which are soluble dietary fiber.
 Prebiotics act as fuel for specific bacteria in the gut and have the ability to promote the creation of more good bacteria.

-Foods with good prebiotic contents include asparagus, bananas, chicory, garlic, Jerusalem artichokes, leeks, oats, onions, soybeans, etc.
+Foods with good prebiotic contents include asparagus, bananas, chicory, garlic, leeks, oats, onions, soybeans, etc.

 4. Drink water to flush the toxins out of the system